LovemunoteAI/MoRE/README.md

 # MoRE
-MoRE (Multi-Omics Representation Embedding), an LLM-inspired framework that repurposes frozen language-model backbones for .
+MoRE (Multi-Omics Representation Embedding), an LLM-inspired framework that repurposes frozen language-model backbones for omics.